datacamp/courses-introduction-to-python/chapter4.md

 --- type:NormalExercise lang:python xp:100 skills:2
 ## Baseball players' height

 You are a huge baseball fan.
-You decide to call the MLB (Major League of Baseball) and ask around for some more statistics on the height of the main players.
+You decide to call the MLB (Major League Baseball) and ask around for some more statistics on the height of the main players.
 They pass along data on more than a thousand players, which is stored as a regular Python list: `height`.
 The height is expressed in inches.
 Can you make a Numpy array out of it and convert the units to centimeters?

 `height` is already available and the `numpy` package is loaded, so you can start straight away (Source: [stat.ucla.edu](http://wiki.stat.ucla.edu/socr/index.php/SOCR_Data_MLB_HeightsWeights)).